Verify 2FA Documentation

 The methods available in the Verify 2FA client and their function are as follows:

 sendOTP({ email, phoneNumber, countryCode }): This method manually triggers the sending of a verification code from the client’s backend to the user’s email or phone.
 This bypasses the Verify 2FA window’s typing verification flow, and is useful for scenarios in which users cannot type to confirm their identity, such as access via a mobile device.
+Available only if RoT is enabled (default).

 Language codes